trancongbao/trancongbao.github.io/Software_Decomposition.md

 <img src="Software_Decomposition/Decomposition - Coupling.png" width="600">

 ### Coupling

 The different parts of an application cannot work alone.
 They still need to connect with each other somehow in order to solve the original problems.
 This "connection" is called **coupling**.
-And the degree of coupling in the system is one of the primary indicators of the quality of the design/decomposition.
-The other indicators include cohesion, and obviously the quality of the different parts (e.g. if you choose MongoDB as your no-sql databases, ).
 Even though there will always be some degree of coupling between parts, different designs can introduce different degree of coupling.
-And the degree of
+And higher the degree of coupling is, the worse the design is.

+#### Distance between parts

+Logic: same block -> same function -> same package ->
+Data: same struct/table --> different struct/table

 ### Indirection